Warrior Care Network: Wounded Warrior Project's role

 Registration for the program is conducted through the Wounded Warrior Project (WWP) website.

 Wounded Warrior Project initiated the Warrior Care Network after performing a survey of veterans in 2014, finding over 76% of respondents had an untreated traumatic battle experience despite existing veterans' benefits for PTSD.

+Warrior Care Network physicians are trained in military culture and the veterans undergoing treatment do so in a cohort with other veterans that have had similar experiences.
+According to Dr. Erin Fletcher, Director of Warrior Care Network, "having this sense of connection and belonging and this feeling of being understood is so incredibly important to the healing process."

 The program is designed to improve overall industry treatment and best practices for PTSD by tracking data and sharing results.
 According to former WWP Chief Program Officer Jeremy Chwat, "Tapping into private health care [in conjunction with what is offered at Veterans Affairs] is something we think can benefit not only the warriors in our program but those who are accessing mental health treatment at the VA and other programs."

 WWP funded $15.7 million toward each of the four medical partners, a total of $62.8 million.
-During the founding of Warrior Care Network, Wounded Warrior Project orchestrated an agreement with the Department of Veteran Affairs, allowing the VA to share records with the treatment centers.
+Each medical partner develops two to three week intensive treatment programs to provide individualized care tailored to each patient and his or her family members.
+During the founding of Warrior Care Network, Wounded Warrior Project orchestrated an agreement with the United States Department of Veterans Affairs (VA), allowing the VA to share records with the treatment centers.